Dora Knowlton Ranous: Personal life

 Ranous favored woman suffrage.
-Two of the most pleasant episodes in the last year of her life—reunion of friends long parted —were her visits to Mrs. Coleman in Washington and Mrs. Judkins in Nantucket.
+In the last year of her life she visited her old friends Mrs. Coleman in Washington and Mrs. Judkins in Nantucket.

 Her mother and her mother's mother had died of paralysis, and she always expected to go the same way.
 She had a considerable stroke in December, 1914, and a lighter one six months later.
 Then her sense of taste was gone, her strength declined steadily, and it was discovered that she had a serious heart trouble, which gave her constant pain.
 At the last, also, her sight was failing; and as she had not a living relative except the granddaughter and a cousin in Iowa, the sense of loneliness in its intensity overwhelmed her.
 Ranous committed suicide by inhaling gas in her room at 246 West 103rd Street, New York City, on January 19, 1916.
 Her suicide was peculiarly tragic, as she became very despondent at the prospect of losing her eyesight, and she had also suffered from a stroke of paralysis, having left St. Luke's Hospital but a short time before her death.
 In a letter which was found in her room, she said there was no one to take care of her and she could not endure the "blackest misery" that was before her.